qwaneu/qwaneu.github.io/_drafts/simple-acts-of-kindness-and-love.md

 the effect of improving the inner (build-test) feedback loop of software development and how improving that loop has much more impact than improving the outer loops.
 The effect of small improvements in the inner get multiplied.

+lower lead time - the time from making a change to having it running in production @@DORA/Accelerate

 A Diagram of Effects is a powerful technique to make sense of what is going on in a team or an organization.
 We learned in from Gerald Weinberg and recommend